 It is not entirely within your powers to prevent your dog from developing cloudy eyes, since some issues are genetically-linked, a result of an underlying condition, or simply due to aging.
-However, you may be able to prevent your dog’s eyes from getting worse by being proactive:
+However, you can prevent your dog’s eyes from getting worse by being proactive:

-- Check your dog’s eyes at least twice daily for signs of inflammation, pain, increased discharge, and loss of vision.
+- Check your dog’s eyes at least twice daily for signs of inflammation, pain, increased discharge, and any signs of vision loss.

 - If their vision is compromised, confine your dog to a safe area and minimize stress until you’re able to get a diagnosis by a veterinarian.